 Color becomes evasive when we consider its’ ever shifting nature.
-Color can be viewed as an event involving three participants and each participant acts independently from one another.
+Color can partially be viewed as an event involving three participants and each participant acts independently from one another.
 The Perception of color comes from a combination of 1)Light (the visible light spectrum), 2)A Light Sensitive Instrument (ie. The Eye), 3)The Absorption, Reflection or Transmission of Light by an Object.

 It is worth noting that the color wheel for a painter is not the same as the color wheel for a photographer, for the reason that light behaves differently from pigment.
 With light, color comes together to compose white (additive).
-With pigment, all colors mixed together make mud or something like black (subtractive).
+With pigment, all colors mixed together make mud or something like brown (subtractive).